-Pursuant to Objective B.3, by MFE are performed Koordinatrove meetings between the MD and MB in determining the legal basis for the establishment of RAO (Asset Reclamation Office) and is located nderistitucionale establishment of a working group which will solve the emerging problems.
+Pursuant to Objective B.3, by MFE are performed Koordinatrove meetings between the MD and MB in determining the legal basis for the establishment of Asset Recovery Office (ARO) and is located establishment of a working group which will solve the emerging problems.
+This objective has not yet been achieved as it is expected that the working group will finalize its proposal on the legal basis for the establishment of this institution and on whom this institution should depend.